The urban arts festival that colors Le Mans all year round

 Beyond the summer festival, Plein Champ transforms Le Mans throughout the year with its mural trail.
 Each edition leaves lasting marks on the city's walls, forming a true open-air museum.
 The M.U.R Plein Champ, located in the courtyard of the Musée de Tessé, regularly renews its artwork, offering the people of Le Mans and visitors a permanent connection with urban art.
 The festival makes a point of respecting gender parity in its artist selection and promoting local talent.

-The Plein Champ festival returns for its 8th edition from July 3 to 5, 2026, at the Parc du Gué-de-Maulny in Le Mans.
-True to its DNA, the festival will offer three days of live creation by dozens of urban artists, DJ sets and concerts (electro, urban music, rap), spectacular nocturnal performances, food trucks, and a bar.
-Admission remains completely free.
-The full artistic lineup will be announced in spring 2026.
+The Plein Champ festival returns for its 8th edition from July 3 to 5, 2026 at Parc du Gué-de-Maulny in Le Mans.
+Three days of live creation by nearly 90 national and international artists, punctuated by DJ sets and concerts, spectacular nocturnal performances, food trucks, a bar, and participatory workshops open to all.
+Entry remains completely free.

 By car: Parc du Gué-de-Maulny is located south of Le Mans, accessible from the southern ring road.
 Free parking near the park.